 We read Lincoln's sentiments, we ponder his words - the beauty of the sentiments he expressed enthralls us; the majesty of the words holds us spellbound - but we have not paid to his message its just tribute until we - ourselves - live it.
 For well he knew that to live for country is a duty, as demanding as is the readiness to die for it.

-Today, as we prepare to commemorate the 150th anniversary of the battle, those who visit Gettysburg share many of Ike's feelings.
+Today, those who visit Gettysburg share many of Ike's feelings.
 He first visited as a student to study tactics and strategy and to examine the leadership qualities of the commanders.
 But when he later walked the fields as an old soldier, he more fully recognized the courage of the common soldiers, appreciated the brilliance and failures of their leaders, comprehended the sacrifices they together made, and sadly related to the horrors they experienced.